PrsaGhasemi/taskmanager-core-nest/README.md

 #before doing anything:
-create .env and .env.test files after pulling this repo and copy values from their example into your own .env file
+create .env and .env.test files after pulling this repo and copy values from their example into your own .env file.

+update from 2/15:
+  - Postman collection added to the repo (branch develop)

 ```bash
 $ yarn install